duncanhunter/pluralsight-htmx-foundations/README.md

 ## Getting started

-Each demo has it's only folder and new application at the point of the end of the demo.
+Each demo has it's own folder and new application at the end of the previous demo.

-To run a demo cd into the demo folder you want and run the below code.
+To run a demo cd into the demo folder you want and start.

 ```
 cd demo-0